vleong2332/norstone.github.io/_posts/2017-08-07-design-spec-build-know-the-players-of-your-next-construction-project-big-or-small.md

 ---
+classes: blog
+date: 2017-08-07 00:00:00 +0000
+excerpt: At Norstone we get to work with clients on all levels of projects – from a small backsplash or fireplace where our homeowner client is installing the stone veneer themselves to large architecturally specified projects that can take years to develop.
+If you've ever found yourself in the middle of a big project and aren't quite sure who is responsible for what, here's a great guide we compiled to make things clearer for us and our clients.
+image:
+  title: Design Specify Build Icon Collage
+  alt: Collage of icons representing the design, specification, and build processes
+    of construction
+  src: "/uploads/2017/08/07/Design Specify Build Icon Collage.jpg"
 layout: blog
-permalink: "/blog/design-spec-build/"
-classes: blog
-title: Design, Spec, Build – Know the Players of Your Next Construction Project Big or Small
 meta:
   title: Design, Spec, Build – Know the Players of Your Next Construction Project
     Big or Small
   description: A guide to help clients understand the roles and responsibilities of
     the main players within the design, specify, and build process of a construction project.
-image:
-  title: Design Specify Build Icon Collage
-  alt: Collage of icons representing the design, specification, and build processes
-    of construction
-  src: "/uploads/2017/08/07/Design Specify Build Icon Collage.jpg"
-excerpt: At Norstone we get to work with clients on all levels of projects – from a small backsplash or fireplace where our homeowner client is installing the stone veneer themselves to large architecturally specified projects that can take years to develop.
-If you've ever found yourself in the middle of a big project and aren't quite sure who is responsible for what, here's a great guide we compiled to make things clearer for us and our clients.
-date: 2017-08-07 00:00:00 +0000
+permalink: "/blog/design-spec-build/"
+title: Design, Spec, Build – Know the Players of Your Next Construction Project
 ---